messagemedia/conversations-nodejs-sdk/README.md

 ```

 ### ♻️ Integrate Facebook page
-You can get a facebookPageId by looking at the response of the Get Facebook pages example.
+You can get the facebookPageId by looking at the response of the Get Facebook pages example.
 ```javascript
 const lib = require('messagemedia-conversations-sdk');